Cleaver Sq. Charity Carols 2024

-The annual Cleaver Square ‘Carols in the Square’ takes place this Tuesday (19th) from 18:45 and the best part is that you don’t even have to live in Cleaver Square to take part!
+The annual Cleaver Square ‘Carols in the Square’ takes place this Thursday (19th) from 19:30 and the best part is that you don’t even have to live in Cleaver Square to take part!
 Or even look like you live in Cleaver Square.
-It is open to everyone and has raised over £10,000 over the years for local charities, so bring a few extra pounds if you can but they also have a card reader.
+It is open to everyone and has raised over £10,000 over the years for local charities, so bring a few extra pounds if you can, but they also have a card reader.
 Also bring your mug to save the hard volunteers a bit of time.

 We attended the Carols last year and it was great fun.
-We were treated to homemade mince pies, mulled wine, and sang along with the lovely Fever Pitch choir, who will be performing again.
-Apparently wearing a funny Christmas hats is a tradition so you’ve been warned and we’ve event pointed at the words.
-In order to fit in with the posh Cleaver Square set we’ll be digging out our flat cap, red corduroys and beaten up Barbour jacket left over from some Madonna/Guy Ritchie themed fancy dress party we attended in 2007.
+We were treated to homemade mince pies, mulled wine, and sang along with the lovely Fever Pitch choir, who will be performing at 20:00.
+Apparently wearing a funny Christmas hats is a tradition so you’ve been warned.
+In order to fit in with the posh Cleaver Square set, we’ll be digging out our flat cap, red corduroys and beaten up Barbour jacket left over from some Madonna/Guy Ritchie themed fancy dress party we attended in 2007.

 Cleaver Sq Carols for Charity